Trantor2098/hot_node/README.md

 - "Create", "Save", "Delete" operations **cannot be undo** in current version of Hot Node.
 For now you can open the "Extra Comformation" option in Node Preset Specials Menu to prevent misoperation.

 ### Refresh
-- When newly opened a .blend file / switched between .blend file / newly enabled hot node add-on, you should click Node Preset > Node Preset Specials (a drop-down menu next to the preset select window) > Refresh Presets & Packs, to let the preset data be in sync.
+When newly opened a .blend file / switched between .blend file / newly enabled hot node add-on, you should click Node Preset > Node Preset Specials (a drop-down menu next to the preset select window) > Refresh Presets & Packs, to let the preset data be in sync.

+If not doing this, a warning may pupop: "Out of sync.
+Nothing happend but the add-on's auto refreshing.
+Now everything is ok!".
+This means your cross-file operation is out of sync.
+Nothing happend but the add-on's auto refreshing, and then you can do operations normally.

 ### Manage Preset Pack
 - To create / select pack, in Node Preset panel, you can select a preset pack by clicking the collecetion box icon button on the left of the pack slot.
 If there is no pack yet, click the plus icon button next to the pack slot to create one.